xpack/arm-linux-files/README.md

 # arm-linux-files

-This project includes various files needed to run Linux on Arm boards, especially environments to build Arm binaries.
+This project includes various files needed to run Linux on Arm boards, especially for development environments used to build Arm binaries.

 The files are grouped by named releases: